savardge/SWD-ELL-PMPI/README.md

 # RF-SWD-ELL-MT-PMPI

-This projrct presents probabilistic single- and multi-physics inversion with variable-complexity of one-dimensional receiver function, surface (fundamental mode Rayleigh) wave dispersion, rayleigh wave ellipticity, and magnetotelluric data as decribed in the following paper:
+This project presents probabilistic single- and multi-physics inversion with variable-complexity of one-dimensional receiver function, surface (fundamental mode Rayleigh) wave dispersion, rayleigh wave ellipticity, and magnetotelluric data as decribed in the following paper:

 Shahsavari, P., Dettmer, J., Unsworth, M. J., & Schaeffer, A. (2025).
 Multiphysics inversion with variable complexity of receiver-function, surface-wave dispersion and magnetotelluric data reduces uncertainty for lithosphere structure. arXiv preprint arXiv:2510.15779.
 (Submitted to Geophysicsl Journal International)